Arturo-LP/Quarterly-Projection-Model-for-Monetary-Policy/README.md

 An exogenous foreign block closes the small open economy framework.

-The specification is consistent with log-linearization equations around the steady state from a structural Small Open Economy NK-DSGE.
+The specification is consistent with log-linearized equations around the steady state from a structural Small Open Economy NK-DSGE.

 ---